EU Carbon Border Adjustment Mechanism: WTO compatibility and non-discrimination

 The EU should ensure that the CBAM is compatible with its international obligations under the World Trade Organization (WTO), according to two legal scholars at the University of Ottawa.
 This means that the mechanism should not discriminate against any particular country or violate the principles of free trade.
 The EU should also engage in constructive dialogue with its trading partners, including major emitters such as China and the United States, to ensure that the CBAM is consistent with global climate goals and does not create unnecessary tensions or trade disputes.

+In terms of trade perspectives, the countries most affected in absolute terms are those in the European neighborhood, particularly Russia, Turkey, and Ukraine.
+These countries are major exporters to the EU in the primary CBAM sectors (iron, steel, cement, aluminium, fertilizer, and electricity).